JStLouisCode/Martial-Arts-Gym-Finder/README.md

 - **Python**: Supporting data processing tasks.

 ### **Database**
-- **SQLite**: Lightweight and efficient database solution for managing gym data.
+- **MySQL**: Lightweight and efficient database solution for managing gym data.

 ### **Hosting**
 - **AWS**: Hosting the application for scalability and availability.